Ladder99/ladder99/docs/source/getting-started.rst

 Stopping the Pipeline
 =====================

-To stop the agent and pipeline,
+To stop the pipeline services,

    .. code:: console

-      shell/setups/docker stop vmc
+      shell/docker vmc stop

 Next we'll take a look at setting up some devices.